productiveio/declarative-pdf/README.md

 A tool for generating PDF documents from HTML template that use declarative elements to control the layout and content of the PDF.

-> TODO: neki dobar vizualni example da netko iz prve moze to brzo skuzit
+> TODO: insert a visual representation of the template conversion to PDF

 |          Feature          |                                                                                     Description                                                                                     |
 | :------------------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |